 |Nutritional Guidelines (per serving)|

-Quinoa topped with pecans tops a roasted acorn squash.
-If you can boil water and cut a squash in half—you can make this easy vegetarian stuffed squash recipe.
-Add this quinoa-stuffed acorn squash with fresh parsley, raisins and pecans to your vegetarian Thanksgiving dinner menu to serve your vegetarian or vegan guests - they'll love it!
+If you can boil water and cut a squash in half—you can make this easy vegetarian stuffed squash recipe!
+Add this quinoa-stuffed acorn squash with fresh parsley, raisins and pecans to your vegetarian Thanksgiving dinner menu to serve your vegetarian or vegan guests—there's no doubt they'll love it.

 Need this recipe to be gluten-free as well?
 Check the ingredients on your vegetable broth (some store-bought vegetable broths are gluten-free and some aren't), and check the candied pecans ingredients list too.
 Not sure?
 Just use regular pecans and water instead of vegetable broth, or make your own homemade vegetable broth to use in this recipe.

-First, slice the acorn squash in half and remove the seeds.
-Next, spread a bit of vegan margarine on the inside of the squash, then place on a baking sheet, cut-side down.
-Bake your acorn squash for about 20-25 minutes, or until soft.
+Spread a bit of vegan margarine on the inside of the squash, then place on a baking sheet, cut-side down.
+Bake your acorn squash for about 20 to 25 minutes, or until soft.

-Once the quinoa is cooked, remove the pan from heat and mix in the raisins, pecans, balsamic vinegar, olive oil and the optional nutritional yeast.
+Once the quinoa is cooked, remove the pan from heat and mix in the raisins, pecans, balsamic vinegar, olive oil and nutritional yeast, if using.
 Season generously with sea salt and fresh ground pepper, to taste.